 Richard Gregory Memorial Lecture 2018

-This year’s Richard Gregory Memorial Lecture will be given by artist Luke Jerram, creator of The Impossible Garden.
+This year’s Richard Gregory Memorial Lecture was given by artist Luke Jerram, creator of The Impossible Garden.

 "Exploring the Edges of Perception"

 University of Bristol, Chemistry Lecture Theatre 1, Cantock's Close (acess from Woodland Road), Bristol BS8 1TS

 Richard Gregory was a polymath, a great interdisciplinary thinker, a leading University of Bristol academic and an inspiration behind the formation of Bristol Vision Institute.
 This lecture is held in his memory.